creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 Date: Thu Aug 05 2010 19:03:56 GMT+0530 (IST)
 Node: v0.1.103

 This article demonstrates how a simple shoutbox can be built with [Grasshopper][] using CouchDB for storing the shouts.
 It is inspired by [this article][attribution] on Nettuts+.
-I have included the design artifacts from Dan's post to retain the look and feel of the final result.
+I have included the design artifacts from Dan’s post to retain the look and feel of the final result.

 If do not want to type in the code yourself, look at the [complete source code][source] for this article.
 The completed application would look like this.